xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 `::XKB_KEYMAP_FORMAT_TEXT_V1` is subject to the following restrictions:

 - Non-[X11 core modifiers][core modifier] are not supported.
-- Multiple modifiers per key is not supported, unless using keysyms in the original `modifier_map` entry.
+- Multiple modifiers per key are not supported, unless using keysyms in the original `modifier_map` entry.
 </dd>
 </dl>